Responsible disclosure guideline

 - Non-sensitive cookies.

-- Security issues requiring a jailbroken mobile device, unless the issue enable a server-side compromise.
+- Security issues requiring a jailbroken mobile device, unless the issue enables a server-side compromise.

 - Social engineering attacks (e.g. phishing) on Tryg (but not sites aimed to social engineer Tryg or our customers cf. the previous section).